gosicksky/VS-BART/README.md

 3. `wabrt_unified` is a wrapper function for fitting the unified BART model, which is used within the variable selection procedure.
 The parameter `sparse` controls whether to use a sparse BART model for variable selection.

+4. `wbart_two_step` is a wrapper function for fitting the two-step BART model, which is used within the variable selection procedure for the two-step model and could also be used for random effect variable selection as the second step.

 ## Example

 Data example can be seen in data_simulation.R.
 The following code snippets show how to use the functions for variable selection in the unified model, two-step model, and sparse BART variable selection.